 Taste for Travel group meets for lunch at restaurants to discuss travel destinations and tips.

-Several walking groups meet at different days and times, in El Macero and Woodland.
+Several walking groups meet at different days and times, in Davis and in Woodland.

 WASH—Women Aging With Spirit and Heart

 Groups meet to discuss common issues that occur as we get older, in a supportive, informative, and nurturing environment.